webqit/webflo/README.md

 > **Note**
 > <br>The root handler effectively becomes the single point of entry to the application - being that it sees even static requests!

 Now, for workflows in **the `/worker` directory**, the *default action* of a call to `next()` (where there is no destination step function ahead) is to send the request through the network to the server.
-But Webflo will know to attempt resolving the remote request from the application's caching options.
+But Webflo will know to attempt resolving the request from the application's caching options built into the Service Worker.

 So, above, if we defined handler functions in the `/worker` directory, we could decide to either handle the received requests or just `next()` them to the server.